tinylabproductions/unity-mono-compiler-wrapper/README.md

 ## Troubleshooting

+We have only checked this on Windows.
+Pull requests are welcome.

-If you have problems check the log file at `%TEMP%\UnityMonoUpdatedCompilerOutput.txt`
+Other than that - if you have problems check the log file at `%TEMP%\UnityMonoUpdatedCompilerOutput.txt`